JonathanGrossmanITC/fullstack_html_css_basics/03_day_three.md

 }
 ```

-In the example above, the animation is the `@keyframes` named `change-color `, and it will last 5 seconds, have a linear timing function, it will be delayed for 2 seconds, it will run infinitely, and it will alternate directions.
+In the example above, the animation is the `@keyframes` named `change-color`, and it will last 5 seconds, have a linear timing function, it will be delayed for 2 seconds, it will run infinitely, and it will alternate directions.

 ### Examples of Animations

-Look at the example located in the [animations file](html/animations.html) so that you see the webpage and open the files in a Code Editor.
+Look at the example located in the [animations file](html/animations.html) so that you see the web page and open the files in a Code Editor.
 In the files, you see code that animates the page using keyframes and transitions.
 Play around with the code to understand how the durations and delays interact with one another.
 How can you change the CSS properties to improve this?
 How can you use animations to make loaders and alerts?
-Add your own responsive features to this start and view your new and improved version in the browser as a webpage!
+Add your own responsive features to this start and view your new and improved version in the browser as a web page!

 ## [Intro to Bootstrap](#intro-to-bootstrap)